-16 Carefully prise the switch from the facia panel using a small screwdriver (take care not to damage the trim), then disconnect the wiring plug and withdraw the switch.17 Refitting is a reversal of removal.
+16 Carefully prise the switch from the facia panel using a small screwdriver (take care not to damage the trim), then disconnect the wiring plug and withdraw the switch.

 Heater blower motor switch

 18 The switch is integral with the heater control panel, and cannot be renewed separately.
 Removal and refitting details for the heater control panel are given in Chapter 3.